-Mr Assad's government continues to enjoy strong diplomatic support from Russia and traditional ally Iran, while some even accuse these powers of supplying it with arms.
+Mr Assad's government continues to enjoy strong diplomatic support from Russia and traditional ally Iran, amid persistent reports that they also supply it with arms.
 The president's troops have been bolstered by fighters from Lebanon's Iranian-backed Hezbollah militant group.Rise to power

 Bashar al-Assad would probably have been working as an optician had his brother not died in a car accident in 1994.

 The death of Basil - groomed to succeed Hafez al-Assad - catapulted the younger brother into politics, and into the presidency after his father died in June 2000.

 During his six-year political apprenticeship, Bashar al-Assad completed his military training, met Arab and other leaders and got to know the movers and shakers in Syrian politics.

 On taking office he ushered in a brief period of openness and cautious reform.
 Political prisoners were released and restrictions on the media were eased.
 Political debate was tolerated and open calls for freedom of expression and political pluralism were made.

 But the pace of change alarmed the establishment - the army, the Baath party and the Alawite minority.
 Fearing instability and perceiving a threat to their influence, they acted not only to slow it down, but to revert to the old ways.